THE 10 EVENTS

-The first regatta is held on the river Thames in England between the boat of the Duke of York and Charles II, from Greenwich to Gravesend.
+The first regatta is held on the River Thames in England, from Greenwich to Gravesend, between boats belonging to the Duke of York and Charles II.

-The American Joshua Slocum becomes the first man to succeed in completing a solitary round-the-world crossing, unaided, in his sloop "Spray".
+American Joshua Slocum becomes the first man to complete a solitary round-the-world crossing, unaided, in his sloop "Spray".

-The planned sailing events in the first Games of the modern Olympiad are cancelled due to bad weather.
+The planned sailing events at the first modern Games are cancelled due to bad weather.

 Sailing makes its Olympic debut in Paris.
-After a brief non-participation at the Games of 1904 in St Louis, sailing has remained on the Olympic programme ever since.
+After a brief absence at the 1904 Games in St Louis, sailing becomes a permanent fixture of the Olympic programme.

-Two Americans invent the Optimist, a boat which opens up the sport to a wider population.
+Americans Clark Mills and Major Clifford McKay develop the Optimist, a boat which opens up the sport to a wider population.

 - Paul Elvstrom (Denmark)